How to create a Trigger

 A prepared table called dk_notify will be created to store the information of the notification events.

-• Type of action to fire trigger: This identify the type of action that will fire the trigger, this action can be:
+• Type of action to fire trigger: Identifies the type of action that fires the trigger.
+The action can be:

-INSERT:: If information is inserted inside the table, the trigger will fire.
+• INSERT: If information is inserted into the table, the trigger fires.

-• Channel: The channel name will be identifying the notification events created by this trigger, this is normally use in the Data Workshop.
+• Channel: The channel name identifies the notification events created by this trigger.
+It is normally used in the Data Workshop.

-• Condition to save events: You can create conditions using filter to further customize the action that fire the triggers, this can be: normal filters, multiple values, field to fields filter that compares the values between to fields and customize SQL filters.
+• Condition to save events: You can create conditions using filters to further customize the action that fires the trigger.
+These can be normal filters, multiple values, field-to-field filters that compare the values between two fields, or customized SQL filters.

 📘